Chrome Hearts: Locations

-Each Chrome Hearts store has been regarded as unique from one another as a result of the diversity of both interior design and exclusive products.
+Each Chrome Hearts boutique has a diversity of both interior design and exclusive clothing products.
 Chrome Hearts is sold in luxury malls such as Bergdorf Goodman, Isetan, Prince's Building and Selfridges.
 In 2018 and 2021, the brand opened a pop-up store in New York for the Sex Records collection, which included products such as customised clothing and toy cars.

 Awards and honours

-In 1992, Chrome Hearts won the CFDA Accessories Designer of the Year award.
+In 1992, Chrome Hearts won the Council of Fashion Designers of America Accessories Designer of the Year award.
+In 2022, Richard and Laurie Lynn Stark received the CFDA Geoffrey Beene Lifetime Achievement Award.